 In the heart of it all, downtown…

-Larger-than-life murals scattered around the city’s center make for an excellent afternoon stroll, particularly when paired with a café-brewed spiced drink in hand.
-Each summer’s Paint Slingers Festival populates more walls, ensuring there is nearly always something new to discover.
+Larger-than-life murals scattered around the city’s center make for an excellent stroll, particularly when paired with a warm drink in hand from a local cafe.
+The collection of murals walls continues to expand, with something new to discover all year round.

 As long as you are making your way around the downtown area, download the free Daddy of the Malt Craft Beverage Trail Pass and sample the local libations.
 All four breweries and one of the distilleries are located downtown, and the pass offers a Buy One, Get One deal at each stop.
 (Since you’ve nearly finished the pass, plan a trip over to Pine Bluffs, and earn a stainless-steel pint glass to take home with you!)

-Harvest time means fresh produce and baked goods at the local farmers markets.
-Cheyenne boasts two weekly markets through the beginning of October – Tuesdays afternoon in the parking lot of Frontier Mall and Saturday mornings at Frontier Park in parking lot B. Load up your reusable bags with seasonal veggies and fruit, stock up on locally-raised meat and fill your pantry with honey, jams, and sauces – taking a bit of the West home to enjoy later!
+Want to sample local and fresh?
+No matter when you visit, you’re in luck.
+Cheyenne has several farmers markets through the year – The Winter Market runs November to May, the Tuesday Market runs June-October, and the Saturday Market runs August to October.
+Load up your reusable bags with seasonal veggies and fruit, stock up on locally-raised meat and fill your pantry with honey, jams, and sauces – taking a bit of the West home to enjoy later!

 Whether you are coming up for the day, a long weekend, or a midweek escape, Cheyenne is open and responsibly welcoming visitors.
-Socially distanced live music, ghost tours, and food fests like Cheyenne's own OctoberFeast and the Daddy of the Malt Weekend are all opportunities to get out town and do something new.
+Socially distanced live music, festivals, and craft beverage trails get you out Dodge and do something new.